vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 For more information on each header, see [JWS RFC 7515](https://tools.ietf.org/html/rfc7515#section-4).

-Enabling all of the settings will produce a header with the following structure:
+Enabling all of the settings produces a header with the following structure:

 ```
 {